dask/dask-gateway/docs/source/develop.rst

 install Go using your system package manager or the `Go website`_.

-Install Dependencies via Conda Environment File
+(Optional) Install Dependencies via Conda Environment File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can easily install all dependencies for development with the ``dask-gateway-dev.yaml``
+You can easily install all dependencies needed for local development with the ``dask-gateway-dev.yaml``
 environment file:

 .. code-block:: shell